Isaac Kaledzi: Personal life

 Kaledzi was born in Ghana's biggest city and capital, Accra, to George Dodzidenu and Vida Binda (all nationals of the Republic of Ghana).
 His hometown is Denu in the Volta Region of Ghana.

 Kaledzi married his wife, Nana Ama Akyiaa Kaledzi, in December 2015.
 Nana Ama is a fashion entrepreneur and owner of "Akyia Collection", a fashion accessories business headquartered in Ghana.

 Kaledzi and Nana Ama have a daughter called Gabriella Esenam Afi Kaledzi.

 Journalism career

 Kaledzi started his journalism career at Radio Univers, a campus radio station at the University of Ghana.
-He worked with the campus based radio station between 2004 and 2010.
-He later worked with Citi (97.3 FM) as producer of the Citi Breakfast Show and as a broadcast journalist between 2010 and 2012.
+He worked with the campus-based radio station between 2004 and 2010.
+He later worked with Citi (97.3 FM) as a producer of the Citi Breakfast Show and as a broadcast journalist between 2010 and 2012.
 Kaledzi then joined Radio XYZ (93.1FM) as head of production and deputy head of news, where he worked between 2012 and 2014.
 He also joined Accra-based Starr FM in 2014 and left the station in 2018.
-In 2011, Kaledzi was employed by Deutsche Welle in Germany as African correspondent based in Ghana.
+In 2011, Kaledzi was employed by Deutsche Welle in Germany as an African correspondent based in Ghana.